-This specification defines the embedded Digital Voice Adaptor (E-DVA) requirements for the analog interface and for powering of the E-DVA.
-An embedded DVA is a DOCSIS cable modem (CM) integrated with a PacketCable DVA.
+T's specification acfines me embedded DVA is a DOCSIS cable modem (CM) integrated with a PacketCable DVA.

 The purpose of this specification is to define a set of requirements that will enable a sufficiently reliable service to meet assumed consumer expectations related to residential telephony.
-These assumed expectations include constant availability, including availability during power failure at the customer's premise, and access to emergency services (911, etc.).
+These assumed expectations include constant availability, including availability during power failure at the customer's premise and access to emergency services (911, etc.).